 This plaque is part of “The Parade of Ships” installation by the City of Victoria.
 “The Parade of Ships” is a series of bronze plaques that line the Upper Causeway overlooking the Inner Harbour commemorating historic Victoria harbour events.

 The arrival of these settlers begins with this Pioneer Committee, formed by the Black community in San Francisco.
 This community was well organized for some time, holding regular meetings at the First African Methodist Episcopal Zion Church (established in 1852); and some attended THE CONVENTIONS OF COLORED CITIZENS OF THE STATE OF CALIFORNIA (1855-1865).
 These California conventions were an off-shoot of the National Colored Conventions and “were a response to blacks being treated as second-class citizens and constantly threatened and violently assaulted by white men without legal and political recourse in Gold Rush era California.
 The first convention in 1855 marked the beginning of organized civil rights activism in the American West.”
 Two landmark cases in the U.S. were instrumental in their decisions on emigrating.

-The Dred Scott Decision in March 1857 when the U.S. courts decided that no black, free or enslaved could claim U.S. citizenship.
+The Dred Scott Decision in March 1857 when the U.S. courts decided that no Black person, free or enslaved could claim U.S. citizenship.
 If you are not a citizen then: